 Asides from just the beach and ocean, there is also a cave nearby.
-Hálsanefshellir is a basalt cave and you can even venture inside it.
-Do so with caution though as there have been collapses in the past and you definitely don't want to get caught in here during high tide.
+Hálsanefshellir is a basalt cave, and you can even venture inside it.
+Do so with caution, though, as there have been collapses in the past, and you definitely don’t want to get caught in here during high tide.

 Another great thing to know is that there is a cafe and bathroom nearby.
-We preferred to visit around lunch time to enjoy the location before grubbing out on some food!
+We preferred to visit around lunchtime to enjoy the location before grubbing out on some food!

 Ultimately, this is one of the best things to do in Iceland and even in the world!
 I have never seen anywhere else like this black sand beach in my life.
-Iceland is a country famed with stunning places, and Reynisfjara still stands out from many other destinations!
+Iceland is a country famed for stunning places, and Reynisfjara still stands out from many other destinations!